3F/web.vsSBE/Examples/Artefacts.md

 ## CI / Special Build Servers / Devenv

 Well., not important where use it - simply configure and use any scripts for any environments.
-It means you should see the same result:
+It means you should see the same result on your PC(for example) for the same script:

 ![Artefacts on PC](https://bytebucket.org/3F/vssolutionbuildevent/wiki/Resources/examples/artefacts_pc.png)